AshleyAAabel/expoapp/README.md

 Once you have everything installed you can follow [these instructions](https://docs.expo.dev/get-started/expo-go/) to get the app running.

+You may need to run npx install before you run npx expo start.

 Scan the QR code through the expo app on your Android device or through your camera on your iOS device to explore!